Coast Community Health Center was established in 2009 in Bandon, Oregon, as Bandon Community Health Center.

 Community involvement is the key to our health center’s ability to provide high quality primary health care for all.
-Some of our founding volunteers still serve as board directors and committee members, and our professional partnerships include medical professionals, as well as governmental and health and human services agencies throughout the state.
+Many of our founding volunteers have served as board directors and committee members.
+Our professional partnerships include medical professionals, as well as governmental and health and human services agencies throughout the state.

 The organization, and our staff, have been recognized for their commitment by public and private support.

-Our grants and awards include the Ford Family Foundation award; gifts from the Mr. and Mrs. Michael L. Keiser Fund, Oregon Community Foundation; Mildred E. and Harvey S. Mudd Foundation; HRSA Health Center Planning Grant award; Meyer Memorial Trust Foundation award.
+Coast Community Health Center has benefitted from awards and grants by private donors including the Ford Family Foundation award; gifts from the Mr. and Mrs. Michael L. Keiser Fund, Oregon Community Foundation; Mildred E. and Harvey S. Mudd Foundation; and Meyer Memorial Trust Foundation award.
+Publicly funded grants include HRSA Health Center Planning Grant award and Oregon Health Authority insurance enrollment assistance grants.

 Coast Community Health Center extends a warm thank you for the countless dollars and in-kind contributions offered by individual donors.